CHAPTER Rev 300 BUSINESS PROFITS TAX

 (b) A corporation qualified as a subchapter S subsidiary for federal income tax purposes pursuant to section 1361(b) of the IRC shall:

-(1) Be treated as a regular S corporation for purposes of the business profits tax;
+(1) Be treated as an S corporation as provided in (a) above, for purposes of the business profits tax;

 (2) Maintain sufficiently detailed records to determine the business profits tax liability of the corporation at the corporate level; and